Skip to main content

 Tangential Velocity

-Tangential velocity is the linear speed of an object moving along a circular path, measured at any point along the circumference.
+Tangential velocity is the linear speed of an object moving along a circular path, measured at a point tangent to the circle.
 It can be calculated from the rotational speed (in revolutions per minute) and the radius of the circular path.
-For a centrifuge, the tangential velocity at the end of a test tube can be derived from the rotation speed and the distance from the axis, which is crucial for determining the centripetal acceleration.
+For a centrifuge, the tangential velocity at the end of a test tube can be derived from the rotation speed and the distance from the axis.

 Recommended video: